Nivakaran-S/Blog-Generation-With-AI-Agent/README.md

 ## 🌟 Credits

-Created with ❤️ by \Nivakaran — built for multi-lingual blog automation.
+Created with ❤️ by Nivakaran S. — built for multi-lingual blog automation.

 ---